Skip to content

 How is JTBD different from user stories?

-User stories describe what users do with your product.
-JTBD describes why they hire any solution, revealing opportunities beyond your current product.
+User stories describe what users do with your specific product (As a user, I want X).
+JTBD describes why customers hire any solution, revealing opportunities beyond your current product.
+User stories are implementation-focused; JTBD is strategy-focused.
+Teams that use both write better user stories because they understand the underlying job driving each feature.

 How do I identify jobs-to-be-done?

-Conduct customer interviews asking: What were you trying to accomplish?
+Run 10-15 customer switch interviews asking: What triggered your search for a solution?
+What were you trying to accomplish?
 What alternatives did you consider?
-What made you switch?
-Listen for desired outcomes, not features.
+What almost stopped you from switching?
+Listen for emotional language, specific events, and desired outcomes rather than feature wishlists.
+Pattern-match across interviews to find the core job.

 Related Topics